 Regina Farm Divorce Lawyers

-The team at Regina Family Lawyers includes several farm divorce lawyers who have handled numerous farm divorces in the past.
+The team at Regina family practice lawyers includes several farm divorce lawyers who have handled numerous farm divorces in the past.
 We can help you craft a settlement that keeps you in business.

 Unless your marriage was very short, all of your marital property will be divided as close to 50/50 as possible.